 Term Two heralds the final competition of the year at City: the Crown Office Moot.
 This Moot happens thanks to the generosity of Crown Office Chambers: all rounds are judged by judges from their chambers and they also put up the prize money.
 See info above in the Chambers Competitions section.

 Outside of City, the Inns of Court lay on several mooting competitions throughout the year.
 Check the mooting pages of your Inn to see when their mooting competitions are held and how to enter.
 You’ll generally be up against BPTC students – it’s always fun to beat people who supposedly have more experience that you.
-The Inner Temple Lawson Moot was won by a City student in 2008, so it's always good to keep up the winning tradition.
-The competitions at the Inns also tend to be on more interesting areas of law that your standard ‘postal rule of acceptance’ moot.
+The competitions at the Inns also tend to be on more interesting areas of law than your standard ‘postal rule of acceptance’ moot.
 For instance, in 2009 there were moot problems on clinical negligence, public international law and even space law (ie who owns the moon).

 Inner Temple organise an Inter-Varsity Moot which is open to all - team selection usually happens around November.
+Teams of City students have won this competition on many occasions, including 2016-17 (James Gardner & Edward Gilmore) and 2017-18 (Eno Elezi & Henrietta Boyle).
 Lincoln's Inn hold an inter-provider moot competition for their students via speed-mooting heats, usually around November.
 Middle Temple hold the Rosamond Smith Mooting Competition annually for its GDL and BPTC members.

 Mooting can be hard work.
 But it’s a lot of fun and is great preparation for interviews later in the year where you’ll often have to do submissions and presentations.